KAORU-VII/KAORU-VII-MPV-Configuration/README.md

 # Installation

-First, unzip, then place the mpv folder into /home/.config/
+First, extract the archive, then place the mpv folder in ~/.config/